SHA152/starsandrights/memory-bank/activeContext.md

 ## Current Work Focus

-We have completed the initial implementation of the BecomeUSCitizen app.
-The project has been set up with all the necessary components, data files, and pages to provide a functional MVP.
+We have completed the initial implementation of the BecomeUSCitizen app and have made significant improvements to the mobile responsiveness.
+The project has been set up with all the necessary components, data files, and pages to provide a functional MVP that works well on all device sizes.

 ### Current Status
 - Project scaffolding is complete with Create React App